 12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.

 The Hydraulic Code Rules apply statewide.
-Anticipated changes to the locations of mineral prospecting activities are described above and are beyond the scope of this proposal.
+WDFW does not anticipate any changes to the locations of proposed habitat recovery projects as a result of this rule making action.

 B. Environmental Elements [HELP]